-The overall objective of the fund is to support and improve our collective expertise in active and experiential learning.
-As such, Lang will host an annual seminar where beneficiaries of the fund will be required provide a brief write-up of the project and its outcomes that can be shared with all, and deliver a debrief seminar or workshop on their project for the broader Lang community.
+The overall objective of the TLIF is to support and improve our collective expertise in active and experiential learning.
+As such, there will be an expectation that the results of the project will be shared with Lang faculty and staff to ensure we are mobilizing the knowledge and learning developed as a result of the projects funded.
 Awardees will also be encouraged to consider the publication and presentation of their ‘TLIF’ work at relevant SoTL events either in Guelph (e.g. TLI) or elsewhere.

-For questions about the fund, possible initiatives or a general discussion on your ideas, please contact Jackie Hamilton, Senior Manager, Learning, Assessment, Accreditation
+For questions about the fund, possible initiatives or a general discussion on your ideas, please contact Jackie Hamilton, Director, Accreditation, Curriculum Development, and Learning Innovation.

 TLIF Selection Criteria

-Funding requests will be reviewed by the Associate Dean (Academic), the Manager, Academic Programs and a representative from the Office of Educational Support, OpenEd.
-Submissions are accepted electronically will be evaluated and awarded based on the following criteria:
+Funding requests will be reviewed by the Lang Teaching and Learning Advisory Board.
+Complete the accompanying proposal template and submit it to the board via email.
+Submissions will be evaluated and awarded based on the following criteria:

 - For professional development opportunities, we will evaluate the relevance of the conference as well as how you tend to use your experiences to further enhance teaching and learning practices at Lang.